Gabo-Tech/DBANK/README.md

 ## Running the project locally

-If you want to test your project locally, you can use the following commands:
+If you want to test your project locally you ned to have dfx installed, once you've got it, you can use the following commands:

 ```bash
 # Starts the replica, running in the background